 All you need to do is smear the butter along the sides of the bowl with your spoon until the sugar is completely combined.
 It will be a pale yellow colour with a light and fluffy texture when done properly.

-Fold in your flour.
-The easiest way to fold flour into a cake mix is by doing a figure of 8 with your spoon until everything is combined.
+Next, fold in 225g (1 + 3/4 cups) of all-purpose flour and 2 teaspoons of baking powder.
+The easiest way to fold dry ingredients into a cake mix is by doing a figure of 8 with your spoon until everything is combined.

-The cake should come out light golden brown.
-You can test if it’s ready by putting a skewer or small knife into the center of the cake.
+It should come out a light golden brown colour.
+You can test if it’s ready by putting a toothpick or small knife into the centre of the cake.
 If it comes out clean, it’s ready.

-If there’s still some cake mix on the skewer/knife, pop the cake back in for a bit longer and repeat as necessary.
+If there’s still some cake mix on the toothpick/knife, pop the cake back in for a few minutes longer and repeat as necessary.